Menu

 Board of Directors

-Stacey Kim is a staff attorney and member of Chapman's Banking and Financial Services Department and Bank Corporate Group.
-She works with banks, finance companies, fintechs, and other financial institutions on regulatory and compliance matters, payment processing, service agreements, and related transactions and advice.
-Stacey’s experience at two Chicago-based law firms includes litigation and transactional matters which allow her to counsel clients on investigations, examination and enforcement issues, legal complaints and disputes, and financial litigation; and review, draft, negotiate, revise, and advise on contractual matters affecting consumer financial products and services and vendor and payment agreements.
-Stacey earned a JD from the University of Notre Dame Law School and a BA in political science from Duke University.
+Stacey Kim is an associate and member of Chapman's Banking and Financial Services Department and the Compliance, Regulatory and Payments Group.
+She advises banks, finance companies, fintechs, and other financial institutions on regulatory and compliance matters, payment processing, service agreements, and related transactions.
+Stacey is an active member of the Korean American Bar Association, AABA and co-chair of AABA’s Mentorship Committee.
+Stacey earned her JD from the University of Notre Dame Law School and BA from Duke University.

 Saranya Raghavan is a Partner at Winston & Strawn.
 She focuses her trial practice on all aspects of intellectual property law, with an emphasis on patent litigation.
 She has years of experience counseling clients in connection with patent disputes.
 Her clients are companies in various high-tech and medical industries, including networking, telecommunications, semiconductor, computer hardware, cloud computing, and medical devices.
 Saranya is a Past President of the South Asian Bar Association (SABA) of Chicago.
 Prior to her legal career, Saranya was a software engineer for a leading online travel agency.
 Saranya received her J.D. from Chicago-Kent College of Law, her M.S. in Electrical & Computer Engineering from Purdue University, and her B.S. in Electrical and Computer Engineering from Florida Tech.